sooower/sower-tools/README.md

 -   Show selected lines and code in status bar for any language.
 -   Debug current file or project in editor context enum.
 -   Show default opened document when there has no document opened in workspace, like README.md, CHANGELOG.md, etc.
--   Validate function params when ts document saved.
 -   Refactor function parameters to use object parameter
+-   Auto refactor type name of function options parameter when ts document saved

 ## Usage